 I’m planning to come up with some loving-kindness-guided meditations that will help you.
 Developing compassion for others becomes easy once you learn to be compassionate to yourself.

-But here’s the thing you need to understand, compassion doesn’t mean that you allow people to hurt you physically or psychologically.
-If you find yourself in the way of harm, you must do anything you can to protect yourself from it.
-But while doing that, don’t create feelings of hatred towards the other person.
+But here’s the thing!
+Please understand, compassion doesn’t mean that you allow people to hurt you physically or psychologically.
+If you find yourself in the way of harm, you must do everything you can to protect yourself.
+And while doing that, don’t create feelings of hatred towards the other person.

 Once upon a time, a snake had a sudden awakening and decided to follow the path of love and compassion to attain liberation.
 He sought help from a realized monk who lived in a nearby monastery.

 The monk, out of kindness, taught him the techniques and lessons on compassion.
 After a couple of years of learning compassion, the snake was hit hard by the realization that he did so much wrong in life.